Saudi says Yemen strikes show Arab resolve to act alone

 The traditionally cautious kingdom says it launched the air strikes because its regional rival Iran had been training, arming and financing the Houthis, extending Tehran's influence in the Arab world to Saudi Arabia's southern border.

-Shi'ite Iran denies supporting the Houthis militarily and has sharply criticized Saudi Arabia's campaign.
+Shi'ite Iran denies supporting the Houthis militarily and has sharply criticised Saudi Arabia's campaign.

 "Iran should not have any say in Yemeni affairs.
 They are not part of the Arab world," Prince Mohammed told Reuters in an interview in the Saudi embassy in London.
 "Their interference has ignited instability, they have created havoc in our part of the world and we've seen the events that took place because of their malignant policies."